AnejSvete/duo/CURRICULUM_LEARNING.md

 2. Fallback to counting `input_ids` that aren't padding tokens
 3. Includes the example if length falls within `[min_len, max_len]` for current bin

+**For depth-based tasks (BFVP, Arithmetic):**
+- Examples are generated with random depths from `[min_depth, max_depth]`
+- Each tree of depth D is converted to a token sequence
+- The curriculum filters based on final token count, not original depth
+- Generally: deeper trees → longer sequences (but with variation)
+- This provides a natural correlation between depth and curriculum progression

 ## Monitoring

 The callback logs detailed information during training: